-- (a) City Attorney.
-The City Attorney shall provide legal support to the Board of Ethics. - (b) Special Counsel.
-Independent, outside legal services shall be engaged by the City Attorney on the City's behalf to provide legal support to the Board of Ethics when: - in the City Attorney's discretion it is necessary in order to comply with the Texas Disciplinary Rules of Professional Conduct (for lawyers), or is in the best interest of the City; or - (2) when the City Council deems Special Counsel is necessary.
+- (b) Special Counsel.
+Independent, outside legal services shall be engaged by the City Attorney on the City's behalf to provide legal support to the City Auditor and the Board of Ethics when: - in the City Attorney's discretion it is necessary in order to comply with the Texas Disciplinary Rules of Professional Conduct (for lawyers), or is in the best interest of the City; - (2) when the City Council deems Special Counsel is necessary; or - (3) when action is being taken by the Board of Ethics regarding any council member.